VargaJoe/sensenet-index-tools/FUTURE_PLAN.md

 - Add functions to optimize the index structure and reduce fragmentation
 - Support for segment merging and compaction
 - Add a new `optimize` command

+### 4. Content Synchronization Validation

+#### 4.1 Enhanced Subtree Checking ✓
+- ✅ Advanced algorithms for matching database items to index documents
+- ✅ Support for detailed reports and statistics
+- ✅ Content type distribution analysis
+- ✅ Version state tracking

+#### 4.2 Full Repository Integrity Checking
+- Add functionality to compare the entire repository with the index
+- Support for incremental and partial checking of very large repositories
+- Add a new `check-repository` command with sampling options

+#### 4.3 Automated Reindex Recommendations
+- Generate targeted reindex recommendations based on discovered issues
+- Create scripts to automate reindexing of problematic content
+- Add a new `analyze-reindex` command

 #### 3.2 Performance Analysis
 - Analyze and report on index structure efficiency